easazade/Flutter-Factory/NOTES.md

 ```
 to disable this in `debug-mode` use flag `--no-track-widget-creation` while running app

-- we can access all the objects that there are imported in `main.dart` entry point from dart console
+- we can access all the objects that there are imported in `main.dart` entry point from dart console just like javascript